jocvegar/flask_static_app/README.md

-# flask_static_app
+# Flask Static App
-A flask web app deployed as a static page
+A flask web app deployed as a static page on (netlify)